 1984 Tate v.
 Rice, 227 Va.
 341, 315 S.E.2d 385.

 Plaintiff was delivery man who made deliveries to defendant’s private residence.
-He fell on ice and snow on defendant’s driveway.
+He fell on snow and ice on defendant’s driveway.
 In regards to private homeowner, obviousness of danger serves to eliminate any duty on landowner’s part to warn of or to remove danger.
 Court held that duty of owner or occupier of private residence to maintain his premises in condition which is reasonably safe for invitee does not extend to warning of or removing danger that is open and obvious.

 1984 King v.
 Bondurant Dev.
 Corp., 227 Va.
 206, 315 S.E.2d 390.